'Reading for Pleasure Awards How to enter' on a blue and yellow background

 We are running five award categories this year to give teachers at all stages of their career and working in all different settings the chance to win.
 The categories include:

-- Community Reading (for educators and non-educators, immediate and/or wider community, from local areas to local authority)
+• Community Reading (immediate and/or wider community, from local areas to local authority)

 Enter to be in with the chance of being recognised by experts in children's reading for pleasure